 If you're looking for an easy-to-install floor covering for a concrete subfloor that will resist wear and look great longer than practically any other flooring material, consider vinyl flooring.
 The two most common formats are vinyl plank flooring and vinyl tile.
 If you like the look of hardwood, you should narrow your search to plank flooring: Whereas vinyl tile typically displays a stone or tile pattern, most plank flooring has a wood pattern, and the planks are long and thin like wood or laminate flooring, not square like tiles.

 The highest-quality plank flooring, usually identified as luxury vinyl plank, has a rigid core made from wood plastic composite (WPC) and an insulating backing.
 You can also choose a less-expensive product without the core or the backing, which is more appropriate for utility spaces.
-Less-expensive products often come with glue-together strips, and some brands must be glued to the subfloor, but the majority have a locking profile similar to the one on laminate planks, and you install them using basically the same procedure as you use to install laminates.
+Less-expensive products often come with glue-together strips, and some types must be glued to the subfloor, but the majority have a locking profile similar to the one on laminate planks, and you install them using basically the same procedure as you use to install laminates.

 A concrete subfloor typically requires very little preparation for vinyl flooring.
-It has to be level, and even though vinyl is waterproof, a floating floor always benefits from a moisture barrier.
-Vinyl plank flooring with a robust backing has some insulation value but not much, so if you want the cold concrete to feel comfortable, you may have to install a thermal underlayment or even build a raised plywood subfloor.
+It has to be flat, and even though vinyl is waterproof, a floating floor always benefits from a moisture barrier.
+Vinyl plank flooring with a robust backing has some insulation value but not much, so if you want the cold concrete to feel more comfortable, you may have to install a thermal underlayment or even build a raised plywood subfloor.

 Preparing a Concrete Subfloor for Vinyl

-Newly poured concrete off-gases water vapor and typically needs from 120 to 150 days to dry out before it's ready to accept flooring, according to Milliken & Company.
-Vinyl plank flooring is water resistant, and if it has a WPC core, it's waterproof, so it won't be damaged by the off-gassing.
+Newly poured concrete releases water vapor and typically needs from 120 to 150 days to dry out before it's ready to accept flooring, according to Milliken & Company.
+Vinyl plank flooring is water resistant, and if it has a WPC core, it's waterproof, so it won't be damaged by the moisture.
 However, mold and mildew will grow underneath it, and that can lead to health problems down the road.
 If you select glue-down plank flooring, the excess moisture will degrade the adhesive and cause lifting.

 Armstrong Flooring recommends the maximum moisture vapor emission for floating vinyl floors to be no more than 5 pounds per 1,000 square feet over a 24-hour period.
 For glue-together and glue-down floors, it's between 8 and 12 pounds, so be sure to check the moisture requirements for the product you purchase.

 Although vinyl flooring is flexible, it will separate if you install it over an uneven surface, so if the concrete has high spots, you need to grind them down, and if it has low spots or cracks, you need to fill them with concrete patching compound.
-When you run a straightedge over the floor, you should note no more than a 3/16-inch change over a 10-foot run.
+When you run a straightedge over the floor, you should find no more than a 3/16-inch change over a 10-foot run.

 Providing Extra Insulation